sithhappens888/Data-Science-Portfolio/README.md

 **Description** - This project uses machine learning and data analysis to predict the top genres from the 2024 Top Songs Data Set for 2025.
 **Key Technologies** - Google CoLab, Jupyter Notebook, Python, Kaggle

+## Technologies
+This portfolio incldes work with various data science tools and libraries, which are listed below:

 ## Data Sets
 Below are the data sets used for this project